smaremanda/add-in-docs/reference/shared/projectdocument/getresourcefieldasync-method.md

 ## Callback Value

-When the  _callback_ function executes, it receives an[AsyncResult](../reference/shared/asyncresult-object.md) object that you can access from the parameter in the callback function.
+When the  _callback_ function executes, it receives an [AsyncResult](../reference/shared/asyncresult-object.md) object that you can access from the parameter in the callback function.

-For the  **getResourceFieldAsync** method, the returned[AsyncResult](../reference/shared/asyncresult-object.md) object contains the following properties.
+For the  **getResourceFieldAsync** method, the returned [AsyncResult](../reference/shared/asyncresult-object.md) object contains the following properties.

 ****